Irish rebel song: Sunday Bloody Sunday (U2 song)

 The 1983 U2 album War includes the song "Sunday Bloody Sunday", a lament for the Northern Ireland troubles whose title alludes to the 1972 Bloody Sunday shooting of Catholic demonstrators by British soldiers.
 In concert, Bono began introducing the song with the disclaimer "this song is not a rebel song".
 These words are included in the version on Under a Blood Red Sky, the 1983 live album of the War Tour.
-The 1988 concert film Rattle and Hum includes a performance hours after the 1987 Remembrance Day bombing in Enniskillen, which Bono condemns in a mid-song rant.
+The 1988 concert film Rattle and Hum includes a performance that was staged only hours after the 1987 Remembrance Day bombing in Enniskillen, which Bono condemns in a mid-song rant.

 In response, Sinéad O'Connor released a song with the title "This is a Rebel Song", as she explains in her live album How About I Be Me (And You Be You)?